DIY Cold Plunge

 Winterization

 If your plunge is in an area that freezes, you'll need to consider what you'll do over the winter.
 What you need to avoid is standing water in sub-freezing temperatures.
 If the water is moving (and the plunge stays above freezing), you're fine.
+You will certainly want to disconnect the chiller, because frozen water within the chiller might break it.
 I plan to flesh this section out more soon, but in short, there's three options that seem popular:

 Drain it and take a break